icinganalysis/icinganalysis.github.io/content/NACA-RM-E54I03.md

 >SUMMARY
 >
-> A tip section of a delta wing having an NACA 0004-65 airfoil section and a 600 leading-edge sweepback was equipped with a porous leading-edge section through which hot gas was dbled for anti-icing.
+> A tip section of a delta wing having an NACA 0004-65 airfoil section and a 60° leading-edge sweepback was equipped with a porous leading-edge section through which hot gas was bled for anti-icing.
 Heating rates for anti-icing were determined for a wide range of icing conditions.
 The effects of gas flow through the porous leading-edge section on airfoil pressure distribution and drag in dry air were investigated.